|HOME --> All Plants and Seeds INDEX --> Vegetables INDEX --> Melons|

 For growing instructions, see Cultivation below.
 (Plant heights are given at maturity.)
 See also: Watermelon.

 Crenshaw (90-110 days) 6-10 pound pear-shaped fruits with smooth yellow skin and pink flesh.

 Extra Early Nutmeg (65-70 days) Early melon with green flesh and a netted skin.
-Hardy and sweet.
+Hardy and sweet with a vaguely spicy taste.
 Traced to 1835.